florianwolz/prime/README.md

  **Note**: Prime is in VERY early development stage.
 Its API and design is still fluctuating quantum style and its results are as trustable as from string theory.

+### Current Status

+ - [x] Reading of the input files
+ - [x] Calculation of the remaining input coefficients (E, F)
+ - [x] Perturbative expansion of the input coefficients
+ - [x] Generation of a list of all perturbative output coefficients
+ - [ ] Generation of the basis terms of the perturbative output coefficients
+ - [ ] Collecting all perturbative output coefficients into the polynomial in the degrees of freedom
+ - [ ] Writing classes for all closure equations
+ - [ ] Plugging all coefficients into the closure equations
+ - [ ] Solving them
+ - [ ] Fancy output of the whole Lagrangian

 ## Installation

 ```sh